zeroxf89/agenticSeek/README.md

 > *What's the best workout routine ?*

-After you type your query, agenticSeek will allocate the best agent for the task.
+After you type your query, AgenticSeek will allocate the best agent for the task.

 Because this is an early prototype, the agent routing system might not always allocate the right agent based on your query.